-On to the quarter finals to play hosts Russia.
+On to the quarter-finals to play hosts Russia.
 Croatia went behind but equalised quickly with a goal from Andrej Kramaric.
-Again the match went onto extra time, and with a goal from Domagoj Vida, Croatia looked to be heading into semis.
-Russia equalised five minutes from the end, however, forcing Croatia on to another penalty shoot out!
-This time some poor shots from the Russian squad saw Croatia win the shoot out 4-3 and progress to a semi-final match…against…England!
+Again the match went onto extra time, and with a goal from Domagoj Vida, Croatia looked to be heading into the semis.
+Russia equalised five minutes from the end, however, forcing Croatia on to another penalty shootout.
+This time some poor shots from the Russian squad saw Croatia win the shoot-out 4-3 and progress to a semi-final match…against…England!

 A poor start to the match saw Croatia go behind to an England free kick in only the fifth minute of play.
 However, Croatia were by far the better team (certainly from the second half on) and an Ivan Perisic goal in the 68th minute, and then a Mario Mandzukic winner in extra time saw England going home, instead of football.
 (Sorry.)

-It wasn’t the result any Croat wanted, but to finish runners up of the World Cup is an truly amazing achievement for the players and for a country of just over 4 million people.
+It wasn’t the result any Croat wanted, but to finish runners-up of the World Cup is a truly amazing achievement for the players and for a country of just over 4 million people (at the time).
 Certainly, everyone can be very, very proud of the team!

 Luka Modric, the midfield genius, was awarded the Golden Ball prize (the best player of the tournament) for the 2018 World Cup.
 Luka went on to win the prestigious Ballon D’or and The Best FIFA Men’s Player awards at the end of 2018.
 All greatly deserved, he is the first Croat to win these honours.